cmakler/kgjs/docs/param.md

 Note that calculations work best when all terms are surrounded by parentheses.
 For example, `((params.a)^(params.b))` is more robust than `params.a^params.b`.
 Without parentheses, the expression may be evaluated incorrectly.

-Taking a closer look at the code structure using calculations, notice that the HTML text is surrounded by the `\``
+Taking a closer look at the code structure using calculations, notice that the HTML text is surrounded by the \` symbols.